 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Hamilton State Bank had $80.6 million in non-current loans and owned real-estate with $221.69 million in equity and loan loss allowances on hand to cover it.
 This gives Hamilton State Bank a Texas Ratio of 36.36% which is average.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Hamilton State Bank held steady from 40.09% as of December 31, 2012 to 36.36% as of December 31, 2013, resulting in a positive change of 9.31%.This indicates that the balance sheet and financial strength for Hamilton State Bank has held steady in recent periods.
+The Texas Ratio for Hamilton State Bank experienced no significant changes from 40.09% as of December 31, 2012 to 36.36% as of December 31, 2013, resulting in a positive change of 9.31%.This indicates that the balance sheet and financial strength for Hamilton State Bank has had no significant changes in recent periods.

 In the past year, Hamilton State Bank has increased its total deposits by $172.59 million, resulting in 15.49% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Hamilton State Bank has shown is excellent.